How to File H-4 EAD Renewal Without an Attorney After Auto-Extensions Ended

 This is the strategic decision that most self-filers miss.
 If your H-1B spouse's extension or amendment is also due within the same window, coordinate the filings:

-Best case: The employer premium-processes the I-129 ($2,965) and you file the I-539 + I-765 concurrently.
-Even though the Edakunni settlement expired in January 2025, many USCIS service centers still adjudicate bundled packages together within 15 business days.
+Best case: The employer premium-processes the I-129 ($2,965) and you file the I-539 + I-765 concurrently where current instructions permit.
+Even though the Edakunni settlement expired on January 18, 2025, USCIS may bundle the related filings, but the 15-business-day commitment applies only to the eligible I-129.

 If the H-1B isn't due for renewal: You file the I-765 standalone.
 Processing time: 6–10 months.
 This is where the gap risk is highest, and where your fallback strategies matter most.